IbrarMakaveli/spark-sql-on-docker/README.md

 ## Documentation

 We have a dataset `data/taxi_ny_data.csv` with data from the different New York taxi trips, the goal is to calculate different indicators from these data.

-The program is sequenced as follows: We have a main function which is for reading and writing data.
-It calls other functions on top that will transform the data and return a dataframe with new metrics.
+The program is sequenced as follows: We have a main function which is for reading and writing data who calls other functions that will transform the data and return a dataframe with new metrics.

 ### Reading and writing data function